Mycobacterium bovis: Bacterium morphology and staining

 The bacteria are curved or straight rods.
 They sometimes form filaments, which fragment into bacilli or cocci once disturbed.
-In tissues they form slender rods, straight or curved, or club-shaped.
+In tissues, they form slender rods, straight or curved, or club-shaped.

-Short, relatively plump bacilli (rods) in tissue smears, large slender beaded rods in culture.
+Short, relatively plump bacilli (rods) are seen in tissue smears, and large slender beaded rods in culture.
 They have no flagella or fimbria, and no capsule.

-Mycobacterium tuberculosis group bacteria are 1.0-4.0 µm long by 0.2-0.3 µm wide in tissues.
-In culture, they may appear as cocci, or as bacilli up to 6-8 µm long.
+Mycobacterium tuberculosis group bacteria are 1.0–4.0 μm long by 0.2–0.3 μm wide in tissues.
+In culture, they may appear as cocci, or as bacilli up to 6–8 μm long.

 The bacteria stain Gram-positive, acid-fast.
-The cell wall contains as high as 60% lipid, giving the mycobacteria their hydrophobic characteristics, slow growth, and resistance to desiccation, disinfectants, acids and antibodies.
+The cell wall contains as high as 60% lipid, giving the mycobacteria their hydrophobic characteristics, slow growth, and resistance to desiccation, disinfectants, acids, and antibodies.
 (Mycobacterium family).
-They are not easy to stain with analine dyes; although they are Gram positive, confirming this may be difficult.
+They are not easy to stain with aniline dyes; although they are Gram-positive, confirming this may be difficult.
 Ziehl–Neelsen staining results in stain pink with hot carbol fuscin and then resist decolourisation with 3% hydrochloric acid in 95% alcohol (i.e. they are acid-alcohol fast); following washing, the slide is counterstained with e.g. methylene blue.